miklam/rml/README.md

-This is my first try of a startpage.
+This is my first try to make a startpage.

-Take a look at it here: https://miklam.github.io/teststartpage/
+Take a look at it here: https://miklam.github.io/rml/